Updated: May 12

 2007 - Silverlight

 Microsoft Silverlight is a deprecated application framework for writing and running rich Internet applications, similar to Adobe Flash.
 While early versions of Silverlight focused on streaming media, later versions supported multimedia, graphics, and animation.
-Silverlight is also one of the two application development platforms for Windows Phone, but web pages that use Silverlight cannot run on the Windows Phone or Windows Mobile versions of Internet Explorer, as there is no Silverlight plugin for Internet Explorer on those platforms.
+Silverlight is also one of the two application development platforms for Windows Phone.
+Still, web pages that use Silverlight cannot run on the Windows Phone or Windows Mobile versions of Internet Explorer.
+There is no Silverlight plugin for Internet Explorer on those platforms.

 2007 - HTML5